a16z/cicada/README.md

 `VerifyBallot.t.sol` and `VerifySolution.t.sol` contain tests for `_verifyBallotValidity` and `_verifySolutionCorrectness`, respectively.
 The tests were generated using [`generate_verify_ballot_test.py`](./templates/generate_verify_ballot_test.py) and [`generate_verify_solution_test.py`](./templates/generate_verify_solution_test.py).
 These scripts also give a sketch of how a user might generate these proofs in a production setting.

-`HomomorphicTimeLockVote.t.sol` contains an end-to-end test, and can be used to benchmark the gas cost of casting a ballot (using the `--gas-report` flag).
+`CicadaVote.t.sol` contains an end-to-end test, and can be used to benchmark the gas cost of casting a ballot (using the `--gas-report` flag).

 ## Disclaimer